TronFortyTwo/Tux-in-Space/type.typ

 DESCRIPTION: Debrises are spacecraft remaining, stages used and discarded that often travel in the spaces freely and sometimes falls onto some planet surface
 PARENT: Spacecraft

+NAME: Deep Space Kraken
+DESCRIPTION: Terrifying enormous creature that destroy anything what encouter.
+No one survived his attacks to confirm his existent
+PARENT: Space Monster

 NAME: Dwarf planet
 PARENT: Minor planet